Improving Instruction to Promote Excellence for All

 CSET recognizes that transformative professional development occurs when teachers have the opportunity to implement what they learned during the summer in their classrooms during the school year, and have a structured means of reflection.
 Consequently, this program extends past the summer with year-long mentoring including four virtual coaching sessions throughout the school year.
 These sessions are included in the program tuition.

-Contact Suzanne Burrows, firstname.lastname@example.org, to register.
+Contact Suzanne Burrows, firstname.lastname@example.org, for questions on registration or lodging.